jcarait/dev-portfolio/README.md

 ## Description

 I had a lot of fun building this portfolio which has been recently updated as of 3rd February 2021.
-I'm currently undergoing training @ University of Sydney for full stack development which includes the following languages and libraries:
+I'm currently undergoing training @ University of Sydney for a certificate Full Stack Development which includes the following languages and libraries:

 - MERN Stack
     - MongoDB